neuralwatt/ai_energy_benchmarks/README.md

 Open `generate_inference_load.py` and ensure the `limiting_mode` parameter is set to "none" for this initial test.
 This will run a single pass through the test prompts varied across the 3 models and generate the output for that.

 ### Run the test
-Change directory back to CarbonAwareLinux/benchmarks/gpu_load_line
 ```
 python generate_inference_load.py
 ```
-You should see both the agent spew as well as the prompts as they get cycled through.

 ### Troubleshooting
 Common mistakes I make